Queen Camilla: Foreign and domestic trips

 In June 2014, Camilla and Charles attended the 70th anniversary commemorations of D-Day in Normandy, France, and in November of that year, they embarked on a nine-day tour to Mexico and Colombia.
 In May 2015, they visited Northern Ireland and undertook their first joint trip to the Republic of Ireland.
 In April 2018, they toured Australia and attended the opening of the 2018 Commonwealth Games.
 They also toured the West African countries of The Gambia, Ghana and Nigeria in November 2018.
 In March 2019, Charles and Camilla went on an official tour to Cuba, making them the first British royalty to visit the country; the tour was part of offers to strengthen UK–Cuban ties.
 In January 2020, the Duchess, on behalf of the UK, attended commemorations in Poland to mark the 75th anniversary of the liberation of Auschwitz-Birkenau.
 In March 2021, the couple went on their first official foreign visit since the start of the COVID-19 pandemic and visited Greece at the invitation of the Greek government to celebrate the bicentennial of Greek independence.
 In March 2022, they visited the Republic of Ireland to commemorate Elizabeth II's Platinum Jubilee.
-In May 2022, the couple undertook a three-day trip to Canada as part of the jubilee celebrations.
+In May, the couple undertook a three-day trip to Canada as part of the jubilee celebrations.
+In June, Charles and Camilla made their first official visit to Rwanda to attend the 2022 Commonwealth Heads of Government Meeting in Kigali.